How do I know if I need counselling?

 Is counselling confidential?

 Usually, what clients tell counsellors is kept confidential.
 However there are exceptions such as if there is a serious risk of harm to you or others but also certain legal situations (such as suspicion of terrorist activity) where disclosures must be made to a relevant body or authority.
 If counsellors do plan to make a disclosure, they will (wherever possible and legal to do so) discuss this with the client.
-Confidentiality will be discussed at your first session.
 Counsellors are ethically bound to have a specialised form of professional mentoring with another qualified and experienced therapist.
-This is called 'supervision' and ensures we fulfil our ethical commitments and work to professional standards.
-During this process client's identities are not revealed.
+This is called 'supervision' and ensures they fulfil their ethical commitments and work to professional standards.

 Will I feel better straight away?